Free shipping on most US orders over $50!

 “Friendly” or beneficial bacteria secrete chemicals that destroy harmful bacteria and, if they are present in sufficient numbers, colonies of beneficial bacteria starve harmful microbes by depriving them of nutrients and space.

-The mucus membrane that lines the gastrointestinal tract from esophagus to colon contains lymphocytes and macrophages, which are different types of white blood cells that attack or disable agents of infection.
+The mucus membrane that lines the gastrointestinal tract from the esophagus to the colon contains lymphocytes and macrophages, which are different types of white blood cells that attack or disable agents of infection.
 This membrane, the gut-associated lymphoid tissue (GALT), prevents digestion-improving bacteria from penetrating other tissues or entering the bloodstream, where they can cause damage.

-A healthy microbiome not only improves a dog’s digestion, but also creates some nutrients, including thiamin (vitamin B1), cobalamin (vitamin B12), and short-chain fatty acids that help your dog absorb minerals such as calcium, iron, and magnesium.
+A healthy microbiome not only improves a dog’s digestion, but also manufactures some nutrients, including thiamin (vitamin B1), cobalamin (vitamin B12), and short-chain fatty acids that help your dog absorb minerals such as calcium, iron, and magnesium.

 In addition, the microbiome helps regulate the body’s endocrine system and metabolism, and there are links between the microbiome and mental health.
 In short, the microbiome affects nearly every aspect of your dog’s health and happiness.